 5. Hepar sulphuris calcareum: Useful for acute post-nasal drip in hay fever.

-This remedy is used for post nasal drip with a foul odor and thick, yellowish-green discharge.
 The patient may experience pain and sensitivity in the sinuses and may feel better with warm compresses.
-A patient is very much sensitive to cold air and a cold drink.
+These patients are very much sensitive to cold air and a cold drink.

 Dose and Potency: Hepar sulph 6X and 30C, 4 globules, 2 times a day for 4-5 days.